stevekirks/gtfs-protobuf-to-trips-rs/README.md

 # GTFS Protobuf to Trips (in Rust)

-This project contains code to take a window of GTFS Realtime data and tranform it to deck.gl trips.
+This project contains code to take a short timespan of GTFS Realtime data from a protobuf feed and tranform it for visualisation on a loop in deck.gl trips.

 I wrote it in Rust as a learning experience.